 But, of course, they can’t just go out and choose a child at random; the child has to put themselves forward, declare their belief that they are the new leader incarnate.
 Tests ensue, rites are practised, and eventually, it is decreed that the chosen one has been found.

 In a similar way, we can’t help but reflect that Experience Travel Group didn’t exactly choose Bhutan, but rather Bhutan seemed to announce itself to us.
 Now, don’t worry – we’re not self-involved enough to think that finding our next travel destination was a divine act of Buddha… But it certainly came about with a stroke of serendipity.

 We had been curious about Bhutan for some time.
-Having been closed to tourism until 1974, it’s a country that is shrouded in mystery, and the fragments of information you can glean about it paint a pretty unusual picture.
+Having been closed to tourism until 1974, it remains a capsule of living history, a fascinating pocket of the world that possesses a culture like no other.
 Many people know, for example, that the country has eschewed GDP in favour of GNH – Gross National Happiness.
 Fewer perhaps know that is the world’s last remaining Buddhist kingdom, it has outlawed tobacco and it didn’t have television until 1999.
 In any event, we were intrigued, and it was on our radar.